1. What is Two Factor Authentication (2FA)?

 3. Enters the current One-time Password in the web form:

-1. Open the Administration panel and click the button to edit a user:
+1. Open the Administration panel and click the three dots to open the User Menu.

 2. Click “Reset 2FA key” (Note: this button will appear only if the user has already completed setup of a 2FA key):